The Courts of South Africa

 Magistrate's Courts can be divided into either criminal courts or civil courts.

 The Regional Magistrates’ Courts deal with more serious cases than the ordinary Magistrates’ Courts - for example, murder, rape, armed robbery and serious assault.
+The Regional Magistrates’ Courts do also have civil jurisdiction for cases between R100 000 and R300 000.

 In terms of the Criminal Law (Sentencing) Amendment Act (No 38 of 2007) a Regional Magistrate's Court can sentence a person who has been found guilty of offences that include murder or rape to imprisonment for life.
 The Court can also sentence people who have been found guilty of certain offences such as armed robbery or stealing a motor vehicle to prison for a period up to 20 years.
 A Regional Magistrate's Court can impose a maximum fine of R300 000.